 If you prefer a more automated installation of Nextcloud and there are no packages for your Linux distribution, you have the option to install the community Snap Package.
 This includes a full production-ready stack, will maintain your HTTPS certificates for you, and will automatically update as needed to stay secure.
-You can also use the Nextcloud VM scripts to install directly on a clean Ubuntu Server.
+You can also use the Nextcloud VM scripts to install directly on a clean Ubuntu Server or NextcloudPi scripts (similar project based on Debian).
 It will setup everything for you and include scripts for automated installation of apps like; Collabora, OnlyOffice, Talk and so on.
-Please note that those two options are not officially supported by Nextcloud GmbH.
+Please note that those three options are not officially supported by Nextcloud GmbH.

 This installation guide is giving a general overview of required dependencies and their configuration.
-For a distribution specific setup guide have a look at the Example installation on Ubuntu 20.04 LTS and Example installation on CentOS 8.
+For a distribution specific setup guide have a look at the Example installation on Ubuntu 22.04 LTS and Example installation on CentOS 8.